iHarshMakwana/SlackApiTest/README.md

 4. Edit a previously sent message
 5. Delete a message
 6. All tasks tested in a Slack Developer Sandbox workspace

+## How to Run
+1. Clone the repository
+2. Install dependencies: npm install @slack/web-api dotenv